-A well-known theorist and composer of over 100 works.
-His Time Curve Preludes have been performed on five continents, most recently at the Spoleto Festival USA, the Festival of Havana, and New York's Merkin Hall.
-He has been a member of the composition forum at Darmstadt, has given master classes in Rome, and was a featured composer at the 1995 Ferrara Festival.
+A well-known theorist and composer of over 100 works, Duckworth's Time Curve Preludes have been performed on five continents, most recently at the Spoleto Festival USA, the Festival of Havana, and New York's Merkin Hall.
+He was a member of the composition forum at Darmstadt, gave master classes in Rome, and was a featured composer at the 1995 Ferrara Festival.
 He was named one of six Master Teachers in America in 1983 by the College Music Society.

 William E. Duckworth, 69, died on Thursday, September 13, 2012.
 Professor Duckworth became a faculty member at Bucknell University in 1973, and after 38 years, retired as professor of music in 2011.

 William (Ervin) Duckworth (Jan.
 13, 1943-Sept.
 13, 2012) was a leading American composer and a pioneer in both postminimalist music and internet interactive music.
 Drawing on minimalist principles, Duckworth fused influences of bluegrass, medieval music, Satie, Messiaen, and jazz into a smooth, seamless music of gently undulating textures and understated rhythmic liveliness.
 He was also an author, known for his book of composer interviews Talking Music (1999), and for Virtual Music: How the Web Got Wired for Sound (2005), a study of interactive music.